GenesisEducationKyiv/front-end-school-3-0-nk8bnj/README.md

 ### Source Maps
 - Source maps are generated for easier debugging of production builds.
 Configure in `next.config.ts` as needed.

+## Component Development & Documentation

+### Storybook
+- Integrated with Storybook for component development and documentation
+- Features:
+  - Component isolation and testing
+  - Interactive documentation with auto-generated controls
+  - Accessibility testing with `@storybook/addon-a11y`
+  - Design integration with `@storybook/addon-designs`
+  - Vitest integration for component testing
+  - Chromatic integration for visual testing
+- Stories are located in `/src/stories/` and follow the `*.stories.ts` pattern
+- Run with `npm run storybook` to start the development server on port 6006
+- Build static Storybook with `npm run build-storybook`

 ## Start project locally

 ```bash